JuliaRegistries/Registrator.jl/README.web.md

 - `route_prefix`: Base route for the server.
   For example, use `/registrator` to serve the UI on `<your-hostname>/registrator/`.
 - `log_level`: The log level.
 Can be "INFO", "DEBUG", "WARN", "ERROR".
 Default is "INFO".
+- `backend_port`: Port number of the backend registration service.
+Default is 5555.

 ### `[web.git{hub,lab}]` Section